THE ULTIMATE COLORADO ELOPEMENT GUIDE

 INSIDER SECRET: we personally suggest coming over to the West side of the state for your Colorado elopement.
 Check out little towns such as Ouray, Telluride and Crested Butte!
 It is SO much more peaceful than the ‘Front Range’ area around Denver and is home to the most beautiful mountains of the entire state, the San Juans.
 If you wanted to do this, you could fly into Grand Junction and drive just 2-3hrs from there.

 TOP TIP: if you enjoy both mountains AND desert, don’t feel like you have to choose!
 Elope in the mountains of west of Colorado and then head over to desert Moab in Utah, which is only 3hrs away.
-That’s exactly what Carrie and Dom did in their epic 2 day elopement.

 If you like the idea of hitting up Moab, too, you might find our Moab elopement guide helpful.